StatisKit/StatisKit/doc/user/install_it.rst

 If you want :

-* To change the name of the environment in which this interface is installed (e.g. :code:`python` in place of :code:`python-statiskit`), replace the name field by the appropriate name sugin the following command in a shell:
+* To change the name of the environment in which this interface is installed (e.g. :code:`python` in place of :code:`python-statiskit`), replace the name field by the appropriate name using the following command in a shell:

   .. code-block:: console